 - Encouraging and supporting the nomination of Alumni for national, regional, and local awards.

 - Acting as, and managing, Class Liaisons (and class-based surveys and communications).

 - Lead panel discussions at final Fellows and Pathfinder program meetings.

 The Finance Committee, under the leadership of the Treasurer, is responsible for creating the budget for the use of funds that are raised through All In!
-The Finance Committee is also responsible for tracking the use of funds raised through the All In! campaign and other funding sources.
-In addition, the Finance Committee, in conjunction with the Programs Development Committee and the LCLD staff, works to develop possible areas of strategic growth and the funding necessary to achieve that growth.
+The Finance Committee is also responsible for driving participation in the All In!
+Campaign.

 Leadership Symposium Committee

 The Leadership Symposium Committee is responsible for planning and implementing the LCLD Alumni Leadership Symposium, with the support of LCLD staff members.
 The committee’s responsibilities include (1) developing a conference agenda and conference sessions; (2) establishing and maintaining the conference budget; (3) identifying and confirming guest speakers; (4) organizing social events; and (5) securing sponsorships to cover the costs of the conference.
 This committee also works with LCLD staff to make recommendations for the following year’s conference location and committee chairs.